Lay Betting Explained – What Is This Type of Bet All About?

-You will often see adverts which are promising a good lay betting system but laying bets to make money is often no more than common sense.
+You will often see adverts which are promising a good lay betting system but laying bets is often no more than common sense.

 For example, you may have just read the news that a star football player has injured himself before a match, and as he is the leading scorer, it might be a good idea to lay that team.

 Your research may uncover the fact that in another match, both teams have scored at least three goals in their last ten matches so it might be a good idea to lay the 0 – 0 correct score or if you are a little bit more adventurous, lay the under 2.5 goal market.